enonic/old-xp-doc/doc/developer/projects/structure.rst

 To build applications with Enonic XP, you will typically setup a project.
 The fastest way to do this is using the init-project feature included in the Enonic XP toolbox utility.

-The project structure is a similar to `Maven <https://maven.apache.org/>`_ projects for those who are familiar with that.
+The project structure is similar to `Maven <https://maven.apache.org/>`_ projects for those who are familiar with that.

 Below is a sample project folder structure - all items that end with a slash are folders ::